microsoft/appcenter-sdk-apple/README.md

 ## 7. Troubleshooting

-* How long to wait for Analytics data to appear on the portal?

 * How long to wait for crashes to appear on the portal?

   After restarting the app after the crash and with a working internet connection, the crash should appear on the portal within a few minutes.
 Note that the matching dSYM needs to be uploaded as well.

 * Do I need to include all the modules?

   No, you can just include Mobile Center modules that interests you but the `MobileCenter` module which contains logic for persistence, forwarding etc. is mandatory.

 * Can't see crashes on the portal?